econvaibhav/EU-Political-NER/notebooks/README.md

 # Working notebooks

 These are the five recovered notebooks.
-Their code cells keep the original order; cell numbers in the method guide are zero-based.
+Their code cells keep the original order.
 Outputs, execution counts, personal machine paths and hardcoded credentials have been removed.
 An `import os` was added to the first code cell for environment-based keys.

 | Notebook | What I used it for |
 |---|---|